vdlp/oc-redirect-plugin/README.md

 To gain maximum performance with this plugin:

-* Use the latest version of PHP7 (really you should)
 * Enable redirect caching using a "in-memory" caching method (see Caching).
 * Maintain your redirects frequently to keep the number of redirects as low as possible.
 * Try to use placeholders to keep your number of redirect low (less redirects is better performance).